 As people of devout faith wrestle with these questions, passions often run very high, because these issues are taken very seriously.
 These are serious issues, not to be taken lightly, because our understanding of the difference marks and delineates how we understand we should live in relation to and relationship with God.
 However, there is a huge danger in such seriousness.
 As the distinction between the sacred and the profane is highlighted we start to believe that the gap between the two cannot be bridged.
-Like the Pharisees we run the risk of seeing the profane as some kind of virus, that mere contact with a sinner might cause us to be somehow infected or instantly corrupted.
-There is a fear that by such contact we might be moved beyond redemption, made unclean in such a way that only the most painful of groveling can restore the sacredness.
+Like the Pharisees many begin to see profane as some kind of virus, that mere contact with a sinner might cause them to be somehow infected or instantly corrupted.
+They fear that by such contact they might be moved beyond redemption, made unclean in such a way that only the most painful of groveling can restore the sacredness.

-That is where Jesus came into the discussion in Simon's house, and that is where Jesus still comes into the discussion in the church today, reminding us that he is the bridge between God and sinful mankind, the One who provides us with redemption and cleansing from our sins and makes us whole and blameless, saved by our faith, and ready to stand with him before God.
+That is where Jesus came into the discussion in Simon's house, and that is where Jesus still comes into the discussion in the church today, reminding us that he is the bridge between

+God and sinful mankind, the One who provides us with redemption and cleansing from our sins and makes us whole and blameless, saved by our faith, and ready to stand with him before God.

 Simon may well have been embarrassed, but I believe he understood the joke was on him and I suspect he was dramatically changed by it.
-Maybe not at that moment, perhaps not until the full impact of Jesus' resurrection, but I think Simon truly understood that Jesus was not only the Messiah, the Christ, the redeemer, but was more importantly just as people had charged, that Jesus was indeed the friend of sinners, the very ones he came to redeem.
+Maybe not at that moment, perhaps not until the full impact of Jesus' resurrection, but I think Simon came to truly understand that Jesus was not only the Messiah, the Christ, the redeemer, but perhaps even more importantly Jesus was, just as people had charged, indeed the friend of sinners, the very ones he came to redeem.
 I think Simon was the one who told and retold this story, at his own expense, until it became recorded in scripture.
 Think about it for a moment - who else knew what was going through Simon's mind?
 Only Jesus, the prophet, knew what Simon was thinking; Jesus - the friend of sinners, sinners like the woman, sinners like Simon, sinners like you and me.

-And now it is Jesus who invites us all to come and dine at his table, offering to us redemption and reconciliation and new life.
-In our faith let us gather at his feet and offer our tribute as she did, and give all thanks to God for our redemption in Christ Jesus, our Lord.
+And now this friend of sinners, Jesus, invites us all to come and be forgiven, to come and celebrate with him the goodness and the grace of God, offering to us redemption and reconciliation and new life.
+In our faith let us gather at his feet and offer our tribute as that unnamed woman did, and give all thanks to God for our redemption in Christ Jesus, our Lord.